 Step 3 – Produce a plan (with support of local group) using the process of LEARN, EMBED, SHARE

 Include how you plan to incorporate the CoS network principles (where applicable) within the organisation and what can be appropriately embedded within your context.

-Step 4 - Submit a written application for an award using either the generic Awards Application template or one of the specific templates available.
+Step 4 – Submit a written application for an award using the Awards Application form.

 Here is some guidance on what your written application needs to include: